pingcap/community/architecture/README.md

 ### Leader

-The Leader of the  TiDB User Group (TUG) who makes overall plans, tracks progress with the aim to strengthen the joint force and impact of the TUG.
+The Leader of the  TiDB User Group (TUG) who makes overall plans, tracks progress to strengthen the joint force and impact of the TUG.

 ### Co-Leader